Accessibility statement for Belle Isle TMO

 What we’re doing to improve accessibility

-In the near future we plan to review the overall accessibility of our website to ensure it meets as much of the standards as is possible and reasonable.
+We will review the accessibility of the website annually and as and when new resources are added or regulations change.
 This will involve our own testing, but also the testing and feedback from a variety of general web users who will be visiting the site the most, many of whom have differing levels of IT experience and ability.

 Our website contains a large volume of information, some of which is essential, and we are committed to making sure that everyone who needs the information is able to access it successfully.